 Starting with Milestone 77, Container-Optimized OS includes the Node Problem Detector agent.
 You can use this feature to monitor the system health of COS instances.
 Node Problem Detector monitors the instance health and reports health-related metrics to Cloud Monitoring, including capacity and error metrics that you can then visualize with Google Cloud's operations suite dashboards.
 Collected metrics from the default configuration are free.
 Google will use aggregated metrics to understand node problems and improve the reliability of Container-Optimized OS.

 The agent is pre-configured with the set of metrics to export.
 Customizing reported metrics for the built-in agent is not supported at this time.
 Node Problem Detector is open-source software.
-You can review its source code and configurations) in their respective source repositories.
+You can review its source code and configurations in their respective source repositories.

 Enabling health monitoring

 explains the basics of configuring a Container-Optimized OS instance.
-You can use
+You can

-enable health monitoring with below
+cloud-init to enable health monitoring with the following

-#cloud-config bootcmd: - systemctl start node-problem-detector
+#cloud-config runcmd: - systemctl start node-problem-detector

 Viewing the collected metrics